Board of Trustees

 About Ninevah

 NINEVAH LOWERY worked in the computer software industry for 15 years as a technology consultant, sales engineer, and marketing communications leader.
 Taking time off to care for her children as a stay-home mom, she has been a consistent school volunteer, having served in various parent leadership roles.
 During this time, she has also held numerous executive board seats and served on regional and national committees in member-based community organizations.
 She is committed to excellence and approaches her work with passion.
-Ninevah holds a BS from the University of Alabama, with a major in management information systems, and an MBA from University of Detroit Mercy.
-Ninevah and her husband, Bryant, have two children, Bryant, II ’24 and Neva-Nataia ’26.
+Ninevah holds a BS from The University of Alabama, with a major in management information systems, and an MBA from University of Detroit Mercy.
+Ninevah is president of UPrep’s Board of Trustees.
+She and her husband, Bryant, have two children, Bryant II ’24 and Neva-Nataia ’26.

 About Thong